 This concept is what drives the entire movement of eating for your genes—a solution that has provided many with increasingly positive outcomes.
 We dive deeper to unlock all the secrets once and for all.

-You must feed your body based on its chemistry, or it may never get the necessary nutrients it requires, and you’ll never feel you’re at your absolute best.
+You must feed your body based on its chemistry.
+If you don't, it may never get the necessary nutrients it requires, and you’ll never feel you’re at your absolute best.
 We want you to reach your full health and wellness potential, and when you take on the personalized nutrition approach, it will come.

 For instance, based on someone’s particular genetic makeup, a low-carb but high-fat nutrition strategy could be the way to balanced cholesterol levels or ideal weight loss.
 While, for another individual, a low-fat yet high-carb nutrition plan might be the more beneficial option.